Michael Pittman Jr. Player Prop Bets for NFL Week 6 | Indianapolis vs. Houston 10/17/2021

 - So far this season, 24.2% of the 178 passes thrown by his team have gone Pittman's way.

-- With six targets in the red zone this season, Pittman has been on the receiving end of 27.3% of his team's 22 red zone pass attempts.
+- Pittman (six red zone targets) has been the recipient of 27.3% of his team's 22 red zone pass attempts.

-- The Colts, who rank 21st in the NFL in points scored, have attempted a pass 57.2% of the time while running the ball 42.8% of the time.
+- The Colts, who rank 21st in the NFL in points scored, have dropped back to pass 57.2% of the time while running the football 42.8% of the time.

 - Click over to SISportsbook and find the latest player props and odds for Pittman's matchup with the Texans.